GHOST KITCHENS COULD BE THE FUTURE OF RESTAURANTS – AND YOUR SUCCESS

 PROBLEMS THAT DISAPPEAR

-Because guest traffic typically isn’t a factor, site selection is less crucial, provided a space is located within a populated delivery radius.
-Affordable rent and self-sufficiency drove Rich Levy to cofound three ghost concepts in Chicago – Cluckson’s, Butterclaw Lobster Co., and GuacDog.
+Rich Levy co-founded three ghost kitchen concepts in Chicago – Cluckson’s, Butterclaw Lobster Co., and GuacDog.
 Leaving behind traditional restaurants, he targeted a specific niche, corporate catering – then set a 10-person minimum for orders.
 Levy, a partner and one employee handle all orders, and if more help is needed for events, he finds it.
 “In catering, the only time you have to be on is when the phone rings, and when you show up to deliver and present the food.”

-Eric Greenspan, a Food Network regular and former chef at Patina and the now-closed The Foundry in Los Angeles, also doesn’t miss the pressures of a brick-and-mortar operation.
-From a rented kitchen, he launched Alt/Grub/Fraction to allow for a more stress-free lifestyle.
+Eric Greenspan, a Food Network regular and former chef at Patina and the now-closed The Foundry in Los Angeles, also doesn’t miss the pressures of a dine-in operation.
+He launched Alt/Grub/Fraction to allow for a more stress-free lifestyle.
 It’s a virtual food court that’s incubated four concepts: Chino (Latin-Asian fusion), Bubu’s (fried chicken and burgers), Brekkie (all-day breakfast) and 2 On a Roll (breakfast and deli sandwiches).
 “I can shift concepts and hours of operation on a dime,” he says.
-“With a restaurant, I have to be open and completely fleshed out.
+“With a [dine-in] restaurant, I have to be open and completely fleshed out.
 Now, if I change my hours, I’m not inconveniencing anyone.
 I can add and take away concepts, change menu items and see what effect that has on my business.”

 THE DEVIL IS IN THE DETAILS